Vtek/EntityFramework7Sample/README.md

 ## Installation

 You need to add http://www.myget.org to your package sources and get the nigthly build of EF7.
-Beware, i built this exemple and i have no doubt it will be obsolete very soon :)
+Beware, i built this exemple and i have no doubt that it will be obsolete soon :)

 Have fun !